 How Cold Does it Get in Lake Tahoe

 Lake Tahoe is COLD.
-But not unbearable if you dress appropriately.
+But it’s not unbearable if you dress appropriately.

 - South Lake Tahoe in November: Highs of 49F, Lows of 28F